crashcoredump/docker-vlm/README.md

 Docker or Docker-Machine running on OS X. I'm still working on getting that to work.

-Note, also, that this procedure REQUIRES that your X11 sockets be under /tmp/.X11-unix.
-If it's not, you'll need to edit the run command to map to the correct directory.

 # To Build

     docker build -t docker-vlm .

 # To Run

-    docker run -ti --privileged \
-        --env="DISPLAY" \
-        --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
-        -P docker-vlm
+To run the VLM under Docker, please use the included `dvlm` utility.

+For a summary of help, type `dvlm -h`.

+In short, dvlm is a wrapper around docker that knows how to build and run new containers with the appropriate settings.
+It hides some of Docker's

-This uses a hack to get X11 working.
+`dvlm` uses a hack to get X11 working.
 It maps the X11 UNIX domain socket directory into the Docker machine, allowing it to be shared by both your main display and by genera.
+If you do not have the X11 socket directory `/tmp/.X11-unix`, this hack will not work, and `dvlm` will refuse to run.

+The two main options are available when creating a new container:

+  '-g', which can point the VLM at a directorhy containing a compiled `genera` binary on the local host,

+  '-s', which can point the VLM at a directory containing `sys.sct` on the local host.

 # Notes